donnchawp/regenerate-thumbnails/readme.txt

 This is useful for situations such as:

 * A new thumbnail size has been added and you want past uploads to have a thumbnail in that size.
-* You've changed the dimensions of an existing thumbnail size, for example via Settings â Media.
+* You've changed the dimensions of an existing thumbnail size, for example via Settings => Media.
 * You've switched to a new WordPress theme that uses featured images of a different size.

 It also offers the ability to delete old, unused thumbnails in order to free up server space.